aunyks/flattie/README.md

 # flattie

 Flattie is the fastest server boilerplate on the web.
 Use it when response time is of the essence.
-It should feel like Rails or Django, but it's Rusty and a tad less opinionated.
+It should feel like Rails or Django, but Rusty and a tad less opinionated.

 ## Unit Tests